srush/GPU-Puzzles/README.md

 Implement a kernel that sums together the last 3 position of `a` and stores it in `out`.
 You have 1 thread per position.
 You only need 1 global read and 1 global write per thread.

-*Tip: Remember to be careful amount syncing.*
+*Tip: Remember to be careful about syncing.*

 ```python